e1ixyz/ServerManager/README.md

 - Three-state MOTD (offline/starting/online) driven by MiniMessage templates, including a distinct "starting" banner.
 - Graceful per-server shutdowns when a backend empties, plus a safety stop-all when the entire proxy is empty with optional startup grace.
 - Optional per-server log files so backend stdout/stderr does not spam the Velocity console.
-- Fully configurable player-facing messages and permissions-friendly management commands.
+- Fully configurable player-facing messages, permissions-friendly management commands, and an optional network whitelist with self-serve web onboarding.

 ## Requirements
 - Java 17+